 Although this is the most brilliant way to travel between London and Amsterdam, there are still a couple of glitches on this route, which basically come down to passport control.
-We have been assured that these will be ironed out in the near future but, for now, If you are travelling from Amsterdam to London, you have to disembark in Brussels for passport control, and then board the Eurostar to finish your journey.
+These, however, will be ironed out as of 30 April 2020.
+Until the end of April, if you are travelling from Amsterdam to London, you have to disembark in Brussels for passport control, and then board the Eurostar to finish your journey.
 Travelling between London and Amsterdam is easier and direct, with passport control all handled in London.
 The reason for this is that London’s Kings Cross St. Pancras, Brussels, Lille and Paris have all had border control facilities since the get go, but Amsterdam and Rotterdam (also on this route) don’t yet have them.
 For now.

 Journey time between Amsterdam and London by train

-The journey from London to Amsterdam takes 3 hrs 53 mins, but a longer 4 hrs 42 mins when travelling in the opposite direction because of the change in Brussels.
+Until then, however, the journey from Amsterdam will still take 4 hrs 42 mins because of the change in Brussels.
 However, this also means that you don’t have to wait for a scheduled Eurostar service in Amsterdam to embark on this journey.
 You can jump on another high-speed and more frequent Thalys service as far as Brussels, where you get off to go through passport control, and then then link up with a Eurostar service there.
 With up to ten trains per day travelling between Brussels and London that really opens up your options, all of which you will see when you go to book your ticket.

 How to book London to Amsterdam by train tickets